 B. WHO QUALIFIES FOR MEDICARE INSURANCE (PART B)?
-Any person who is eligible for the premium-free Medicare Part A benefits may enroll for Part B. For 2010, the standard monthly Part B premium is \$96.40 for most Medicare beneficiaries.
-Beneficiaries who currently have the Social Security Administration (SSA) withhold their Part B premium and have incomes of \$85,000 or less (or \$170,000 or less for joint filers) will not have an increase in their Part B premium for 2010.
+Any person who is eligible for the premium-free Medicare Part A benefits may enroll for Part B. For 2011, the standard monthly Part B premium is \$96.40 for most Medicare beneficiaries or \$110.50 if you enrolled in the program in 2010.
+Beneficiaries who currently have the Social Security Administration (SSA) withhold their Part B premium and have incomes of \$85,000 or less (or \$170,000 or less for joint filers) will not have an increase in their Part B premium for 2011.

-For all others, the standard Medicare Part B monthly premium will be \$110.50 in 2010, which is a 15% increase over the 2009 premium.
-The Medicare Part B premium is increasing in 2010 due to possible increases in Part B costs.
-If your income is above \$85,000 (single) or \$170,000 (married couple), then your Medicare Part B premium may be higher than \$110.50 per month.
+For all others, the standard Medicare Part B monthly premium will be \$115.40 in 2011, which is a 4.4% increase over the 2010 premium.
+The Medicare Part B premium is increasing in 2011 due to possible increases in Part B costs.
+If your income is above \$85,000 (single) or \$170,000 (married couple), then your Medicare Part B premium may be higher than \$115.40 per month.

-In 2010:
+In 2011:

-- Part B beneficiaries will pay \$110.50 (because they did not have the premium withheld from their Social Security benefit in the previous year). - Standard premium for beneficiaries who do not currently have the Part B premium withheld from their Social Security benefit is \$110.50. i.e. CalSTRS - Higher-income beneficiaries pay \$110.50 plus an additional amount, based on the income-related monthly adjustment amount (IRMAA).
+- Newly enrolled Part B beneficiaries will pay \$115.40 (because they did not have the premium withheld from their Social Security checks in 2010). - Standard premium for beneficiaries who do not currently have the Part B premium withheld from their Social Security checks is \$115.40. i.e. CalSTRS - Higher-income beneficiaries pay \$115.40 plus an additional amount, based on the income-related monthly adjustment amount (IRMAA).

-Due to a programming error by the fed, millions of notices went to Medicare beneficiaries with the wrong deduction amount charged for 2010 as \$96.50/month instead of \$96.40.
+Due to a programming error by the fed, millions of notices went to Medicare beneficiaries with the wrong deduction amount charged for 2011 as \$96.50/month instead of \$96.40.
 This error is beyond our control!
 We only wish to point out this error for your information only.
 The decision for you to contact the SSA for correction or clarification is entirely yours.
 After all, it is a \$0.10/mo difference or \$1.20 for the entire year.
-To that end, for calendar year 2010, we will provide you with the correct standard monthly premium for Medicare part B reimbursement - \$96.40.
+To that end, for calendar year 2011, we will provide you with the correct standard monthly premium for Medicare part B reimbursement - \$96.40.

-To determine your 2010 Part B premium amount, the Social Security Administration (SSA) use the most recent tax return information provided by the IRS.
-Generally, this information is from a tax return filed in 2009 (for tax year 2008).
+To determine your 2011 Part B premium amount, the Social Security Administration (SSA) use the most recent tax return information provided by the IRS.
+Generally, this information is from a tax return filed in 2010 (for tax year 2009).
 If unavailable, SSA will use income from three years ago.
 If you amended your tax return and it changes the income SSA calculate, you must appeal by sending SSA a copy of the amended tax return that you filed and acknowledgement receipt from the IRS.